 It’s not pretending there isn’t a problem.

-It’s not knowingly doing a half-assed job and then saying "Well, I did the best I could do”.
+It’s not doing a half-assed job and saying "Well, I did the best I could”.

 It’s not ‘Icing on top of a mud-pie’.